rafaeldalago/rafaeldalago/README.md

 <br />
 <br />

 As an ambitious programmer, I focus on developing efficient solutions.
-With experience in `Javascript`, `Node.js`, `MongoDB`, `Ruby on Rails`, `React.js`, and `React Native`, I bring a diverse skill set to the table.
+With experience in `Typescript`, `Node.js`, `MongoDB`, `Ruby on Rails`, `React.js`, and `React Native`, I bring a diverse skill set to the table.

 My love for programming and logical thinking sparked at a young age and has been the driving force behind my career.
 I find great satisfaction in structuring databases and crafting front-end and back-end architectures.
 When I bring together my technical expertise and logical understanding, I aim to create code that's not just clean, but also scalable and easy to maintain.